top of page

 One of the older movements began in Europe at the conclusion of the First Vatican Council in 1869.

 The chief concern of this Vatican Council was the promulgation of Papal Infallibility, a concept, and doctrine which was strongly objected to by some bishops who saw it as over-reaching the traditional concept of the Pope as the “First” among equals of the College of Bishops and separating himself too independently from consultation with them.
 In reaction, some German theologians left the Roman Catholic Church and established a Catholic Church apart from Rome.
 They differentiated themselves by keeping their doctrine to the “old practices” before the Vatican Council, hence they are known as “Old Catholics”.
 Today, in the United States, the largest successor to this movement is found in the Polish National Catholic Church, founded in 1898 as a federation of Polish parishes independent of the Roman Catholic Church, obtaining its valid Orders also through the Old Catholic Church of Utrecht.
-This church has recently reached an accord with the Roman Catholic Church allowing for an open Communion between the two churches.
+This church has recently reached an accord with the Roman Catholic Church allowing for an open Communion between the two churches. but it is not in full communion with the Catholic Church, but a partial communion like the Old Catholics, Orthodox, and some others.

 The second source of National Catholicism comes from the Roman Catholic Church in Brazil.